Emm-Gil/Final_Project_SQL/starting_with_questions.md

 SELECT
 	city,
 	ROUND(AVG(total_ordered),2) AS average_orders
-FROM
+-- Rounding the average of total_ordered to do decimal places for improved readability FROM
 	all_sessions al
 JOIN
 	sales_by_sku ss
 	USING(product_sku)
-WHERE
+-- Both tables have the exact same column name, chose to use `USING()` function here for simplicity WHERE
     city != '(not set)' AND city != 'not available in demo dataset' GROUP BY
 	city
 ORDER BY
 	average_orders DESC
--- 2.
+-- Formatting the table to have the highest values first -- 2.
 SELECT
 	country,